saranshbansal/learn-aws/FLASHCARDS.md

 - Reserving concurrency is free, but Provisioned concurrency is charged for
 - Lambda@Edge functions can only be created in `us-east-1` region.
 Lambda will replicate your function in locations all around the world.
     - If you try to create a Lambda@Edge function via CloudFormation in a region other than `us-east-1`, the stack creation will **FAIL**
+- **Lambda Throttling**: The following are the recommended solutions to handle throttling issues:
+  - **Configure reserved concurrency** – by default, there are `900` unreserved concurrencies shared across all functions in a region.
+To prevent other functions from consuming the available concurrent executions, reserve a portion of it to your Lambda function based on the demand of your current workload.
+  - **Use exponential backoff in your app** – a technique that uses progressively longer waits between retries for consecutive error responses.
+This can be used to handle throttling issues by preventing collision between simultaneous requests.
+  - **Use a dead-letter queue** – If you’re using Amazon S3 and Amazon EventBridge (Amazon CloudWatch Events), configure your function with a dead letter queue to catch any events that are discarded due to constant throttles.
+This can protect your data if you’re seeing significant throttling.
+  - **Request a service quota increase** – you can reach AWS support to request for a higher service quota for concurrent executions.
+- **Step Functions** - If you want to manage multiple Lambda functions that invoke one another, use `Step Functions` which use `State Machine`, a technique in modeling systems whose output depends on the entire history of their inputs, not just on the most recent input.
+In this case, the Lambda functions invoke one another, creating a large state machine.

 ## DynamoDB